vadimverbilo/frontend-learning/README.md

 1. **Visible results** — you see the outcome of your work instantly.
 This keeps me motivated and accelerates learning, because progress is always in front of my eyes.

-2. **No formal degree needed** — you don’t need a technical background, advanced math, or deep algorithm knowledge.
+2. **No formal degree needed** — don’t need a technical background, advanced math, or deep algorithm knowledge.
 Logical thinking, curiosity, and internet access are enough to begin.

 3. **Abundant learning resources** — video tutorials, blogs, podcasts, communities, and open-source projects are everywhere.
 Help is always within reach.